Press Enter to search or ESC to close

 Conversely, damage to the right side of the temporal lobe will impact a person's ability to speak.
 The patient will simply appear to forget how to speak, or express the desire to speak but have an inability to access the language he would normally use.

-Memory and Personality
+Memory And Personality

 Lesions on the temporal lobe can significantly impact memory.
 Those pressing on the right side of the temporal region will cause a patient to experience diminished ability to recall music, drawings or other non-verbal material.
 Damage to the left side will result in damage to verbal memory such as recalling past conversations, famous quotes, etc.